mjanssen/Laravel-5-breadcrumbs-bundle/README.md

 Additional methods
 --------------

+### Automatic generation

 For an easy way of generating breadcrumbs, the bundle also provides an *automatic()* function.
 This function will retreive the segments from the current url, and builds the breadcrumbs around them. *Breadcrumb::generate()* is not needed, since the *automatic()* function will build the breadcrumbs, and returns the HTML for the breadcrumbs.

 ``Breadcrumbs::automatic();``

+### Removing stored breadcrumbs

+To remove all the breadcrumbs you set, simply use ``Breadcrumbs::truncate();`` to remove all the stored breadcrumbs.

+### Retrieving the stored breadcrumbs

+To get the stored breadcrumbs in a structured array, call ``Breadcrumbs::getBreadcrumbs();``.
+This will return an array which contains the information used to create the breadcrumbs.

 Example global usage
 --------------